"Growing up, my faith was such an important part of my life, but lately I can't stop thinking about how it may have harmed me."

 When you’ve given your life to ministry, stepping away can feel like losing not only your vocation, but your identity and your way of belonging in the world.
 Many former pastors, missionaries, teachers, and faith leaders come to therapy carrying exhaustion, doubt, and a longing to rediscover what feels true.

-You can feel very lonely, especially when community and career are centered around agreeing with beliefs internally you haven't had for a long time.
+Ministers can feel very lonely, especially when community and career are centered around agreeing with beliefs internally they haven't shared for a long time.

 The call that once guided you may now feel silent, or it may be asking you to listen in a new way.
 In this work, we tend both the heartbreak of religious burnout and the quiet beginnings of spiritual renewal.